gaurishankar007/DSA-Dart/README.md

   - Hashing involves efficiently mapping data elements to unique keys using a hash function, allowing for fast retrieval, insertion, and deletion of values in data structures like hash tables.
   - It facilitates quick access to stored information by converting keys into indices, reducing search time complexity to nearly constant time on average.
 - `Trees`
+  - `Binary Tree` A binary tree is a tree in which each node can have at most two children, referred to as the left child and the right child.
+  - `Binary Search Tree` A binary search tree is a binary tree in which the value of each node in the left subtree is less than the value of the node, and the value of each node in the right subtree is greater than the value of the node.
 - `Graphs`
 - `Heaps`
 - `Greedy`